uManuel/coe-path-modules/modules/1.3-the-complete-guide-to-advanced-react-patterns/notes.md

 - Only call hooks at the top level.
 - Only call hooks from react functions.
 - Don't call hooks in loops, conditions or nested functions.
+- Every custom hook file name has to start with `use`.

+It's used to separate some logic that can be reused in other components like what we did in `./clean-slate/showcase/src/patterns/02.js` the custom hook `useClapAnimation` .

+### Important

+We've learned a lot about refs and the DOM, especially about callback refs.